Skuas of The Petrel Station

 A very uncommon visitor to New Zealand, Pomarine Skuas are the largest of the jaeger group and an impressive bird to encounter, with their deep barrel chest and powerful flight style.

-Like other skuas, they pursue other seabirds until they drop their food, allowing the skua to snatch it in mid-air or from the surface.
-They can also occur in a wide range of plumages, which makes them interesting birds to study when one does appear.
+Like other skuas, they pursue seabirds until they drop their food, allowing the skua to snatch it in mid-air or from the surface.
+They can present a wide range of plumages depending on age and breeding cycle.

 They breed in the Arctic and are also referred to as Pomarine Jaeger elsewhere.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Petrels, Shearwaters, Storm Petrels, Prions and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Petrels, Shearwaters, Storm Petrels, Prions and other seabird species seen.